Lost & Found (Jason & the Scorchers album)

 Lost and Found is the debut album by Jason & the Scorchers, released in 1985.

 Released by EMI America, the album is regarded as the band's best.

+Music

+Fusing elements of punk rock and country music, Lost & Found is considered by some to be ahead of its time.
+According to Paste Magazine, "It’s a punk rock album at heart, but guitarist Warner Hodges has plenty of twangy licks up his sleeve."

 Reception

 AllMusic's Mark Deming called Lost & Found "the best record this fine band would ever make."
 No Depression also viewed it as the band's best.
-Billboard called it "ragged but righteous."
+Billboard called it "ragged but righteous.
 Trouser Press wrote that "more than just a pedigree to brag about, the band’s genuine hick beginnings make them a lot less inhibited and more apt to cross from cool to corny, punk to heavy metal without fretting much about it."

 The band made a music video for "White Lies," which got regular airplay on MTV in the 1980s.